 My book Detroit’s Lost Poletown—sold out already?!!

 My book released yesterday and it’s already sold out online at Barnes and Noble, Target and Amazon!
 This came as a shock to me, but a lot of people told me they preordered it.
-I hope its success will continue, and it pays honorable homage to the neighborhood and the people impacted by its razing.
-Thank you to all who preordered the book and plan to get it from their local bookshop! 💕
+I hope its success will continue, and it pays honorable homage to the neighborhood and the people impacted by its razing. … Continue reading My book Detroit’s Lost Poletown—sold out already?!!

 The book of Zechariah